fnalways/terminus-docs/docs/manual/tasks/resources-usage.md

 ---

 # Monitor system and application status
-The Dashboard app in Terminus works similarly to Windows Explorer, providing a centralized view of your system's status without requiring technical expertise.
+The Dashboard app in Olares works similarly to Windows Explorer, providing a centralized view of your system's status without requiring technical expertise.
 From the main dashboard, you can view resource usage patterns and detailed metrics.
 :::info
-When applications in your Terminus are exposed to the public internet, they generate FRP traffic costs from external access.
-To monitor these costs and traffic, see [Monitor traffic usage](../terminus-space/).
+When applications in your Olares are exposed to the public internet, they generate FRP traffic costs from external access.
+To monitor these costs and traffic, see [Monitor traffic usage](../space/).
 :::

 ## Access monitoring dashboards